rust-lang/book/src/ch04-02-references-and-borrowing.md

 ownership.

 We call the action of creating a reference _borrowing_.
-As in real life, if a person owns something, you can borrow it from them.
-When you’re done, you have to give it back.
-You don’t own it.
+As in real life, if a person owns something, you can borrow it from them, but you don't own it.

 So, what happens if we try to modify something we’re borrowing?
 Try the code in Listing 4-6.
 Spoiler alert: It doesn’t work!